 Crusader Kings II is a grand strategy game with role-playing game (RPG) elements set in Europe at the close of the Dark Ages.
 Players pick a ruler and make sure his dynasty survives as you play a succession of his descendants through the ages, fighting other lords for territory, investigating treasonous plots, and managing resources.
 When playing as a specific ruler instead of a God-like controller of a civilization, each turn is a bit more personal than a typical historical strategy game.
 You can customize your character’s skills and appearance and control their individual actions — you can get married and have kids, become a warlord, go hunting, and more.
 There’s so much you can do, and every decision affects the game.

 You can take this game on solo or build a wild multiplayer game with up to 32 other players, forming alliances or doing a little backstabbing with friends.
-A third installment in the Crusader Kings series is set to be released this September.
+A third installment in the Crusader Kings series is also available, although you’ll have to drop $50 to check out the action.

 Destiny 2 is a sci-fi, open-world, first-person shooter developed by Bungie.
 The game takes place in the distant future, when a conglomerate of alien armies have invaded the solar system and threaten the last vestiges of humanity.
 Players can keep busy in a variety of ways through the story, adventures, and quests, and in competitive multiplayer modes like the Crucible and Trials of Osiris.
 Destiny 2 is a game of serious depth that has only expanded since its launch.
 Whether you’re planning on gearing up solo and finding a team to play with online or jumping in with some friends, it’s a stellar free-to-play shooter.
 We’ve even found the best weapons in Destiny 2 as well as where to find Xur for legendary gear.